 Sedentary lifestyles add to the impaired metabolism, also less energy consumption in the form of glucose and majority being converted into fats.
-Diwaswapna aspect can be easily talked about her as PCOD is commonly seen in people working odd hours and thus sleeping during day time.
-Rasavaha sroto dusti can be correlated to stress which can be a powerful contributor of PCOD.
+Diwaswapna aspect can be easily talked about here as PCOS is commonly seen in people working odd hours and thus sleeping during day time.
+Rasavaha sroto dusti can be correlated to stress which can be a powerful contributor of PCOS.

 However this silent epidemic can easily be tackled by adopting certain easy lifestyle changes.